 My favourite this year; the logomark and brand for WonderPixel.

-At this time, I’m working for Ingersoll Rand who are planning to release a series of ‘tools’.
-Though native apps are a big deal, I succesfully promote the use and development of ‘hybrid’ variants for its platform independence and shorter iteration cycles.
+At this time, I’m working for Ingersoll Rand who are planning to release a series of ‘apps’.
+Though native is a big deal, I successfully promote the use and development of ‘hybrid’ variants for its platform independence and shorter iteration cycles.